bennycheung/bennycheung.github.io/_posts/2017-02-24-deep-learning-on-windows-10.md

 <https://github.com/titu1994/Neural-Style-Transfer-Windows>

 Up to this point, we have installed a full Deep Learning tools chain, which is capable of performing interesting things.
 We shall try to run an algorithm for combining the content of one image with the style of another image using pre-trained convolutional neural networks.
 Here's an example that maps the artistic style of Vangogh's "The Starry Night" onto a self portrait to create an unique artistic image.
-Obviously, my hair style is destined to harmonize with Vangogh's curvy strokes.
+Obviously, that hair style is destined to harmonize with Vangogh's curvy strokes.

 ![Sample Artistic Style Transfer Algorithm]({{ site.baseurl }}images/deep-learning-on-windows-10/Benny_StarryNight_DeepArt.jpg)

-Just a quick review, this is the pre-requisite dependencies that we have installed
-* Scipy + PIL (install via Anaconda Python)
-* Numpy (install via Anaconda Python)
-* CUDA (GPU) (install via NVidia package)
-* CUDNN (GPU) (optional, install via NVidia package)
-* Theano (install via pip)
-* Keras (install via pip)

 Ensure starting the `theano` virtual environment with all the setups
 ```bash